13 Methods High-Growth Salons Use to Acquire and Keep New Clients

 Reduce Slow Days Significantly with Increased bookings

 " We have less empty spots in the schedule.
-We are able to fill our openings either that are empty to start or happen last-minute with cancellations without having to make a ton of calls."- Weave Customer
+We can fill our openings, whether they are empty to start or happen last-minute with cancellations, without having to make a ton of calls."- Weave Customer

 Schedule Demo

-Although Mary’s salon has been shut down twice due to Covid-19 regulations, they’ve kept a steady stream of customers coming through their front doors.
-She attributes a significant part of this consistently to Yelp reviews.
-A Robert Cromeans Salon averages between 4.7 and 4.9 stars out of 5 on Yelp, but Mary believes the salon’s success with online reviews derives from their quality, not the star rating.
+Despite facing a few unexpected closures over the years, Mary’s salon has maintained a steady stream of customers.
+She credits much of this consistency to their Yelp reviews.
+A Robert Cromeans Salon averages between 4.7 and 4.9 stars on Yelp, but Mary believes their success with online reviews comes from the quality of the feedback, not just the star rating.

 Her salon doesn’t just request reviews from guests, but asks them to share what made them decide to be loyal customers.
 By regularly asking guests to post their heartfelt opinions of the salon, Mary’s business keeps their online reviews current and informative.
 When guests describe the details of their experience at A Robert Cromeans Salon, they’re essentially giving away a smile to prospective customers.